 I left bicycle repair in 2015 to study statistics and become a data engineer.
 At the time, with greasy hands and a sore back, I wanted a cleaner job, better pay, and a clearer path forward.
 I have that now.
 Still, I miss the tangible satisfaction of the workshop.

-The feedback loop is longer and more abstract.
-I traded an immediate, physical community for a stable, digital one; the satisfaction of a trued wheel for a passing integration test.
+The profound difference is in the feedback.
+No one thanks you for a perfectly configured Kubernetes cluster the way they thank you for a silent, smooth-shifting drivetrain.
+The joy in tech is more internal, the satisfaction of a complex system humming silently, of an elegant solution to a gnarly problem.
+I traded an immediate, physical community for a stable, digital one; the visceral satisfaction of a trued wheel for the intellectual satisfaction of a passing integration test.
 This was not a change in values, but a translation of principles into a new domain.

 Purchased at Cycle Solutions for its fit and durability.
 After assembling hundreds of bikes, its practical design and correct geometry sold me immediately.
 It remains reliable and enjoyable to ride.
 The aluminum frame accelerates well, and the geometry is comfortable, quick, and stable.